Bending of pinned dust ion acoustic solitary waves in presence of charged space debris: Results and Discussions

-\item In this work, we have derived some special (2+1) dimensional exact dust ion acoustic solitary wave solutions in presence of some specific wave dependent localized debris functions.
-The constant amplitude exact solitary waves $U$, may accelerate or bend in $x-y$ plane respectively due to the specific choices of the forcing functions as discussed in section-III and section-IV.
+A few specific points of this work, that need to be discussed, are stated below. \begin{enumerate} \item In this work, we have derived few (2+1) dimensional exact dust ion acoustic solitary wave solutions for choice of specific localized debris functions.
+The constant amplitude exact solitary waves $U$ may accelerate or bend on $X-T$ and $X-Y$ planes respectively due to specific choices of the forcing functions as discussed in section-III and section-IV. \item We can see that the coefficient of each term in equation (\ref{KP_original}) depends on $v_p$ which depends on $\alpha$ via equation (\ref{vp}), i.e,